 Prometheus provide JMX Exporter, a “collector that can configurably scrape and expose mBeans of a JMX target”.
 It exposes the JMX metrics that we have seen with the tooling above via an HTTP server in a format that Prometheus understands.

 JMX Exporter can run in either of two modes - as a Java agent that is injected into the application you want to monitor or as a standalone process that connects to the JMX ports we have exposed.
-There are some benefits in running it as an injected Java agent as this does expose additional CPU and memory metrics and is easier to configure for some applications.
-However, we generally prefer to run it as a standalone process because this allows us to reconfigure the exporter without restarting the application and it is safer to not inject code into a production application.
+Running it as an injected Java agent exposes additional CPU and memory metrics, is easier to configure for some applications, and performs far better when there is a large number of metrics.
+In this case we are choosing to run JMX Exporter as a separate process because we can more easily reuse existing Chef code and because it is easier to develop, and this is how we are monitoring both Kafka Connect and Kafka Mirror Maker in production.
+However, on Kafka brokers with hundreds of topics this method of running JMX Exporter is not performant enough, and in this case we inject the Java agent instead.

 Because Prometheus recommend not running JMX Exporter as a separate service, there is limited documentation around actually doing this.
 At Sky Betting and Gaming we have a Chef recipe that installs, configures and runs the service on a server.
 For everyone else, you need to clone and build the JMX Exporter code from GitHub to generate